-Belleficial Owner (B means BO as per table below: Type of Customer Persons to be considered Beneficial Owners (BO) Company Natural person(s), who, whether acting alone or together, or through one or more juridical persons, has/have a controlling ownership interest or who exercise control through other means.
-Explanation- For the purpose of this sub-clause- "Controlling ownership interest" means ownership of/entitlement to more than 25 per cent of the shares or capital or profits of the company.
-"Control" shall include the right to appoint majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders agreements or voting agreements.
-Partnership Firm Natural person(s), who, whether acting alone or together, or through more juridical person, has/have ownership of/entitlement to more than cent of capital or profits of the partnership.
-Unincorporated association or body of individuals Natural person(s), who, whether acting alone or together, or through one or more juridical person, has/have ownership of/entitlement to more than 15 per cent of the property or capital or profits of the unincorporated association or body of individuals.
+Type of Customer Persons to be considered Beneficial Owners (BO) Company Natural person(s), who, whether acting alone or together, or through one or more juridical persons, has/have a controlling ownership interest or who exercise control through other means.
+Explanation- For the purpose of this sub-clause- 1.
+"Controlling ownership interest" means ownership of/entitlement to more than 25 per cent of the shares or capital or profits of the company.
+2. "Control" shall include the right to appoint majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders agreements or voting agreements.
+Partnership Firm Natural person(s), who, whether acting alone or together, or through one or more juridical person, has/have ownership of/entitlement to more than 15 per cent of capital or profits of the partnership.
+Unincorporated association bodyNatural person(s), who, whether acting alone or together, or throug more juridical person, has/have ownership of/entitlement to more th cent of the property or capital or profits of the unincorporated asso body of individuals.
 Explanation: Term 'body of individuals' includes societies.
 Where no natural person is identified under (a), (b) or (c) above, the beneficial owner is the relevant natural person who holds the position of senior managing official.
 Trust The author of the trust, the trustee, the beneficiaries with 15% or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership.